zephyrj/sim-racing-tools/sim_racing_tools/automation/fabricator/assetto_corsa/docs/ac_conversion_calculations.md

 ### v1
 For naturally aspirated engines this is a simple mapping from the torque curve stored within the sandbox.db file with the assumption that drivetrain is 85% efficient i.e.
 `rpm|torque@rpm * drive-type-efficiency`
-For turbocharged engines the mapping takes into account that the torque curve in the sandbox.db will include torque made with turbo pressure so this will be adjusted based upon the boost-curve that is also stored within the sandbox.db.
+For turbocharged engines the mapping takes into account that the torque curve in the sandbox.db will include torque made with turbo pressure so this will be adjusted based upon the BoostCurve that is also stored within the sandbox.db.
 The values used will be
 `rpm|(torque@rpm / (1+boost@rpm)) * drive-type-efficiency`
 where:
 ```